dblock/code.dblock.org/_posts/2014/2014-03-02-your-first-cocoapod.markdown

 gem 'cocoapods'
 {% endhighlight %}

 Run `bundle install`, which will generate a _Gemfile.lock _and a _.bundle_ folder.
-We don’t intend to lock the version of CocoaPods, so add _Gemfile.lock_ and .bundle to _.gitignore_.
+We don't intend to lock the version of CocoaPods, so add _Gemfile.lock_ and .bundle to _.gitignore_.

 #### Create a Demo/Test Project